FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 `FlashpointSecurePlayer --name "Java" --software "http://www.example.com/example.jar"`

+## Old CPU Simulator
+Set Via:
+ - Configuration File: `oldCPUSimulator` element

+The Old CPU Simulator simulates running a process on a CPU with a slower clock speed in order to make old games run at the correct speed or underclock CPU intensive processes like video encoding.
+For more information on how to use Old CPU Simulator, [read the README.](https://github.com/tomysshadow/OldCPUSimulator)

+The Old CPU Simulator Modification has six attributes.
+The only required attribute is `targetRate` which behaves as described in the Old CPU Simulator README.
+The second attribute is `refreshRate` which is optional, and behaves as described in the Old CPU Simulator README.
+The other attributes are `setProcessPriorityHigh`, `setSyncedProcessAffinityOne`, `syncedProcessMainThreadOnly`, and `refreshRateFloorFifteen` behave as described in the Old CPU Simulator README and default to false, true, true, and true respectively.

+If the current rate is slower than the target rate, the Old CPU Simulator Modification is ignored.

 ## Environment Variables
 Set Via:
  - Configuration File: `environmentVariables` element

 The Environment Variables Modification may be used to set environment variables for the current process and any software it launches only.
 The envrionment variables are not set for the entire system.
 The `%FLASHPOINTSECUREPLAYERSTARTUPPATH%` variable may be used in the value, which will be substituted with the startup path of Flashpoint Secure Player.

-Here is a modification `element` that sets the FP_UNITY_PATH variable to the location of the Unity Web Player plugin.
+Here is a modification `element` that sets the `FP_UNITY_PATH` variable to the location of the Unity Web Player plugin.

 ```
 <modification name="unitywebplayer2">